 Educators and researchers have sought for decades to understand how to attract more primary care providers to rural areas and prepare them better for rural practice.
-Although research has demonstrated that where clinicians are educated is an important factor in future rural practice, expanding the evidence base for how rural health professions education works is clearly needed.
+Research has demonstrated that where clinicians are educated is an important factor in future rural practice.
+Rural PREP is expanding the evidence base for how rural health professions education works, and more expansion is clearly needed.

 Rural PREP is one of HRSA’s Academic Units for Primary Care Training and Enhancement (AU-PCTE).
 Read more about Academic Units here.